The Best Way to Track Employee Hours (Hourly & Salaried)

 Lastly, 100% remote companies might use a website portal.
 Employees can punch in for their shift using their laptop.
 Plus, they can tie work time to specific jobs or clients.

-To learn more about time tracking needs for specific types of businesses, see 8 Must-Have Time Tracking Tools for High-Performing Businesses.
+To learn more about time tracking needs for specific types of businesses, see Employee Time Clocks for Small Business: The All-Encompassing Guide.

 Why You Should Track Time for Salaried Employees